- September 21, 2021 - Preliminary Election for Mayor and Ward 3 Councilor

 - View the full election calendar.

-- View the candidates that will be on the Preliminary Election ballot.
+- View the candidates that will be on the Municipal Election ballot.

 Polling hours are 7:00am - 8:00pm on the day of the election at all locations.